u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Search Record
+- This is the Search Record page.
+- In this example, employee with surname 'Chau' will be searched.
 ```
 Search/Delete Mode